viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 While in a slam session, you should:

 - turn gently and gradually, completely avoiding sudden quick turns
-- make frequent loop closures, arriving back at a previously mapped area so the robot can correct for errors in the map layout
+- make frequent loop closures, arriving back at a previously mapped area so the machine can correct for errors in the map layout
 - stay relatively (but not extremely) close to walls
 - use a robot that can go smoothly over bumps and transitions between flooring areas
 - drive at a moderate speed